euceph/photon/README.md

 ## Installation

-photon will only be provided as source code or as a built .ipa file, so installation will be possible through AltStore
+photon will only be provided as source code or as a built .ipa file, installation will be possible through external signing methods

 ## Usage

-Usage steps coming soon!
+usage steps coming soon!